Located in Garrett County

 The Lower Savage River lies within a steep valley, surrounded by forested hillsides of hardwoods and hemlocks with thick stands of rhododendron and mountain azaleas.
 This moderate to steep gradient river consists of mostly cobble and boulder habitat that can prove to be tricky for wading anglers.
 A wading staff and studded boots are strongly recommended.

 Given the generally wide/steep nature of the river, a variety of fish holding habitats are available.
 Deep pools, pocket water, and beautiful riffle/run areas can be found throughout the entire tailwater providing anglers with an abundance of excellent trout habitat to fish, no matter their presentation.

 The tailwater section of the Savage River came into existence with the completion of the Savage River Reservoir Dam in 1952.
 After the discovery of a naturally reproducing brook trout population, new water release guidelines were implemented in order to provide year-round conditions for trout survival.
 In 1987, fishery management diverged from Put and Take stocking of hatchery rainbow trout to wild trout management in a portion of the river.
 Wild trout management was so successful that stocking ceased in 1991 and the entire 4 miles of the tailwater was managed as a wild trophy trout fishery.
 Today the quality of the wild trout fishery is truly extraordinary and is certainly one of Maryland’s premier wild trout resources.

-Contact Us - Comments and questions regarding fishing the Savage River Trophy Trout Fishing Area can be directed to:
+Contact Us - Comments and questions regarding fishing in the tailwater section of the Savage River can be directed to: